 Treehouse adventure area

 This adventure area inside the garden houses Ireland’s largest treehouse as well as picnic areas, a bouncy pillow, sand pits, sweet shop and hobbit hut.
-The playground is open daily from 10.00 until 15.30.
-Our bouncy pillow is now closed for the winter season.
-Children wishing to use the bouncy pillow must have a waiver signed by parents or guardians.
-This form is available from reception.
+The playground is open daily from 9.00 until 17.30.
+Our bouncy pillow is open at weekends and during school holidays from 11.00 to 17.30 (weather permitting).
 Dogs are not permitted with the children’s playground area.
 Children under 18 years must be accompanied by an adult at all times within the gardens and treehouse area.

 School Tours at Birr Castle Gardens